julius-ek-hub/whatsapp-cloned/README.md

 This is my very first project on Github.
 A fully functioning full stack Web App.
 I call it WhatsApp Clone because it looks like WhatsApp except that its a little crappier.
 It is completely free to clone or download and modify for any use whatsoever.
 The entire App runs on a single page, the JavaScript is pure with no Libraries or Frameworks.
 So it's beginner friendly.
+If you have read through this already, then go ahead and [launch the App](https://www.247-dev.com/projects/whatsapp-clon/app) and try to test all it's fetures found [here](https://www.247-dev.com/projects/whatsapp-clon/).
+Then come back and download or clone

 ## Configurations